Smoked Salmon Deviled Eggs

 Well, as I predicted Bill removed the capers and dill, but happily devoured his share of barely garnished smoked salmon deviled eggs.
-Nick thought they were good enough for snacks and breakfast.
+Nick, the youngest offspring, thought they were good enough for snacks and breakfast.
 He was curious about the garnishes but gobbled them right up.

 He’s home for the summer before starting grad school and lets me know that he’s always hungry!
 No wonder I’m hitting the market every other day!

 At our house, I can’t get too crazy when it comes to deviled eggs.
 I kept the filling rather basic.
 If the color appeared “off” with the addition of spices, avocado, or any of the numerous options, I’d get drilled on the exact ingredients before any tasting could begin.

 Everyone wants to know the best technique for making hard-boiled eggs.
 One where the shell comes off and there’s no green ring around the yolk.
 Here are a few tips for making hard-boiled eggs.

 - Use older eggs.
 They peel more easily than fresh eggs.
 After you purchase your eggs, don’t cook them for at least a week.

 - Start peeling from the large end when eggs are chilled.
 Peel under running water to help clean the bits of shell off the egg.

 - Always store your cooked eggs in the refrigerator.